dotnet/fsharp/docs/changing-the-ast.md

     // ...
 ```

-After modifying `SyntaxTree.fsi` and `SyntaxTree.fs`, the compiler will report erros in `pars.fsy`.
+After modifying `SyntaxTree.fsi` and `SyntaxTree.fs`, the compiler will report errors in `pars.fsy`.
 If not, the `fsy` file wasn't processed by the compilation.
 In this case, a rebuild of `FSharp.Compiler.Service.fsproj` should help.
 `pars.fsy` is the parser specification of F#, a list of rules that describe how to parse F# code.
 Don't be scared by the size of the file or the unfamiliar content.
 It's easier than it looks.
 The F# compiler uses a parser generator called [fsyacc](https://github.com/fsprojects/FsLexYacc) to generate the parser from the specification in `pars.fsy`.